UNFmontreal/toad/doc/toad/src/en/tasks/07-Registration.md

 ## Goal

-The registration step overlays the anatomical image on the diffusion-weigthed images.
+The registration step overlays the anatomical image on the diffusion-weighted images.

 ## Requirements

-- Diffusion-weigthed images (dwi)
+- Diffusion-weighted images (dwi)
 - Anatomical image (anat)
 - 5tt, norm, mask, aparc_aseg and left right ribbon from parcellation step (Freesurfer pipeline)

 ## Config file parameters

-If anatomical and diffusion-weigthed images were acquired during the same acquisition session we use -usesqform -dof 6 <br>
+If anatomical and diffusion-weighted images were acquired during the same acquisition session we use -usesqform -dof 6 <br>

 Remove extra files